Enabling full localization of qubits and gates with a multi-mode coupler: Theory of Interacting Couplers

 with $m$ being the number of significantly mixed bare states.
 In this case, the system cannot be interpreted as weakly dressed versions of localized qubits, and the overlap method loses interpretability, and the states should be assigned manually.

 Therefore, the applicability of this approach is restricted to systems satisfying the following conditions: \begin{enumerate} \item {Spectral separation:} The bare states $\{|\varphi_i\rangle\}$ must be spectrally well-separated such that mixing due to near-degenerate perturbations is suppressed. \item {Weak-to-intermediate hybridization:} The interaction strength $J$, in general, should obey $J \ll \Delta$, where $\Delta$ is the minimum energy gap between target states and their nearest neighbors in the spectrum.
 The exact threshold, however, depends on the choice of $\epsilon$.
-When $\epsilon$ is chosen close to $0.5$, the condition can be relaxed to $J \sim \Delta$. \item {Localized dressing:} The support of each dressed state on the bare basis should be sharply peaked around one index.
-That is, the dressed state's participation ratio $\mathrm{PR}$---defined as inverse purity---should be close to 1:
+When $\epsilon$ is chosen close to $0.5$, the condition can be relaxed to $J \sim \Delta$. \end{enumerate}